 For more information about the different types of financial aid and the aid application process, visit the Financial Aid website.

 All applicants accepted for admission are considered for merit-based scholarship assistance.
 Scholarships are available to qualified students based on scholastic achievement and the availability of funds.
 For entering first-year students, eligibility is based on the LSAT and undergraduate G.P.A.
 Eligibility for second-and third-year students is based on class rank and law school G.P.A.
 Consideration for merit scholarships is automatically given to all students; no formal application is required.
 All awards are made on a yearly basis and renewable upon superior academic performance.
 After a student matriculates, there are numerous scholarship opportunities.

 Are students eligible for scholarship after their first year of law school?

 St. Thomas Law has a generous upper-level scholarship program.
 Eligibility for second-and third-year students is based on class rank.
 Students in the Top 5% through the Top 25% are eligible to receive upper-level merit scholarships, which range from $30,000 to $10,000.
 Consideration for merit scholarships is automatically given to all students; no formal application is required.
 There are also numerous other scholarship opportunities available to students.

 Do you offer interviews and tours of the school?

 The overwhelming number of requests makes it logistically impossible for personal interviews to be offered as part of the admissions process.
 We do, however, sponsor tours every weekday while classes are in session.
-Moreover, we offer several programs, including Snapshots and Open Houses that include an opportunity for applicants to meet with students, presentations by the Admissions team, and/or classroom visit.
+Moreover, we offer several programs, including Preview Days and Open Houses that include an opportunity for applicants to meet with students, presentations by the Admissions team, and/or classroom visit.
 See Visiting the School.